Autodidac/CrossView/README.md

--Also Shout Out to [CrossWindow](https://github.com/alaingalvan/CrossWindow) - Referenced Project and Alternate Library using C++11-17.
+-Also Shout Out to Similar Project [CrossWindow](https://github.com/alaingalvan/CrossWindow) - A Referenced and Alternate Library using C++11-17.